Bread and Flour Regulations (Folic Acid) Bill [HL]

 Overview

-This bill proposes amending the Bread and Flour Regulations 1998 to mandate the addition of folic acid to flour.
+This bill proposes to amend the Bread and Flour Regulations 1998 to mandate the addition of folic acid to flour.
 The aim is to improve public health by reducing neural tube defects in babies.

 Description

-The bill directly amends the 1998 regulations by adding folic acid (Vitamin B9) to the list of essential ingredients in flour.
-The Secretary of State will consult the Scientific Advisory Committee on Nutrition to determine the precise amount of folic acid required per 100 grams of flour and its conditions of use.
-The bill applies to England, Wales, and Scotland and comes into effect immediately upon passage.
+The bill modifies the 1998 regulations by adding folic acid (Vitamin B9) to the list of essential ingredients in flour.
+The Secretary of State will consult the Scientific Advisory Committee on Nutrition to determine the precise amount of folic acid required per 100 grams of flour and its usage conditions before these are formally added to the regulations.
+The legislation will apply to England, Wales, and Scotland and will come into effect immediately upon passage.

 Government Spending